 Part Time Jobs

 Restaurants, fast food outlets, retailers, discount stores, and other business are usually happy to work around a student’s schedule and can provide 20 or 30 hours of work a week.
-You can even become a driver for services like Lyft or Uber.
+You can even .
 There may also be work available on campus in the cafeteria or administrative offices.
 Check with the financial aid or student services offices.

 Another avenue is temporary employment agencies where the employers hire by the day or the week.
 Agencies for day laborers usually just have you show up in the early morning and send out whoever is there.
 Agencies for office workers may be able to work around your schedule.